-Ninety percent of organizations feel vulnerable to insider threats.
+Significantly, ninety percent of organizations feel vulnerable to insider threats.
 That alarming statistic was recently published in the annual Insider Threat Report released by Crowd Research Partners.
-The survey respondents are almost equally worried about malicious insiders (47%) as they are accidental insiders (51%).
+In fact, the survey respondents express almost equal concern regarding malicious insiders (47%) as they do accidental insiders (51%).
 Recognizing and responding to the risk posed by insider threats is essential.
 What is one of the main enabling risk factors?
 Too many users with excessive access privileges.
 When those access privileges are in the hands of a malicious insider the risks are significant.
 A disgruntled employee, or a non-deprovisioned ex-employee that feels wronged by their employer, possess two key components needed to cause damage: access and motivation.

 As these data breaches show, failure to deprovision an ex-employee and failure to recognize and monitor a disgruntled employee led to significant losses to both company reputation and revenue.